vrushankportkey/portkey-cookbook/examples/Anyscale_Portkey.md

 print(response.text)
 ```

-### 4. Continuous Fine-Tuning
+## Continuous Fine-Tuning

-Once you start logging your requests and their feedback with Portkey, it becomes very easy to 1️) Curate & create data for fine-tuning, 2) Schedule fine-tuning jobs, and 3) Use the fine-tuned models!
+Once you start logging your requests and their feedback with Portkey, it becomes very easy to:

+1. Curate & create data for fine-tuning,
+2. Schedule fine-tuning jobs, and
+3. Use the fine-tuned models!

 Fine-tuning is currently enabled for select orgs - please request access on [Portkey Discord](https://discord.gg/sDk9JaNfK8) and we'll get back to you ASAP.

 <img src="https://portkey.ai/blog/content/images/2023/11/fine-tune.gif" alt="header" width=600 />

-#### Conclusion
+### Wrap Up

 Integrating Portkey with Anyscale helps you build resilient LLM apps from the get-go.
 With features like semantic caching, observability, load balancing, feedback, and fallbacks, you can ensure optimal performance and continuous improvement.